dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

 multi_branch_fusion.py:

     - Creates an alternate version of the baseline 3D CNN model that contains two branches.
 One for raw image frames, and another for persistence images.
-These are evaluated by the model separately and then concatenated to create a single output.
+These are evaluated by the model separately and then averaged to create a single output.

 utils.py: